Spectrum Range: Names and etymology

-Geography and geomorphology
+Geography

 Location

 The Spectrum Range is located on the Tahltan Highland east of the Boundary Ranges of the Coast Mountains and west of the Skeena Mountains in Cassiar Land District.
-To the southwest, the Spectrum Range is surrounded by the Arctic Lake Plateau which includes adjacent volcanic features such as Outcast Hill, Wetalth Ridge, Exile Hill, Nahta Cone and Tadekho Hill.
-The Kitsu Plateau surrounds the Spectrum Range to the northwest and includes the Mess Lake Lava Field, which consists of geologically recent lava flows and tephra from three pyroclastic cones.
-To the north and northeast, the Spectrum Range is bounded by Raspberry Pass and Artifact Creek valley, respectively, the latter of which separates Artifact Ridge from the mountain range.
+To the southwest, the range is bounded by the Arctic Lake Plateau, which includes adjacent volcanic features such as Wetalth Ridge, Nahta Cone and Tadekho Hill.
+The Kitsu Plateau bounds the range to the northwest and includes the Mess Lake Lava Field, which consists of lava flows and tephra from three pyroclastic cones.
+To the north and northeast, the range is bounded by Raspberry Pass and Artifact Creek valley, respectively; the latter separates Artifact Ridge from the Spectrum Range.

-The Spectrum Range lies at the southern end of the Mount Edziza volcanic complex, which includes the adjacent Arctic Lake and Kitsu plateaus, as well as Mount Edziza and the Big Raven Plateau to the north.
-The volcanic complex contains an intermontane plateau that is overlain by four central volcanoes along its north–south trending axis; the Spectrum Range is the southernmost and third oldest of these central volcanoes.
-Surrounding the Spectrum Range is Mount Edziza Provincial Park, one of the largest provincial parks in British Columbia.
+The Spectrum Range lies at the southern end of the Mount Edziza volcanic complex which includes the Arctic Lake and Kitsu plateaus, and Mount Edziza and the Big Raven Plateau to the north.
+The volcanic complex contains an intermontane plateau that is overlain by four central volcanoes along its north–south trending axis; the Spectrum Range is the southernmost and third oldest of these volcanoes.
+Surrounding the range is Mount Edziza Provincial Park, one of the largest provincial parks in British Columbia.